 Last year, KQED Education produced a series of videos about four high school students from around the San Francisco Bay who were “stepping up” to create change in their own communities.
 We then invited students from California and elsewhere to submit written and video entries describing the types of community activism they were engaged in.

-We heard from teens who told us how they’re addressing global issues and creating spaces to bridge political and cultural differences.
-The submissions highlighted the creative ways students are addressing a wide range of issues in confusing times, from protecting the environment to combating sexual harassment in school.
+Teens addressed global issues, talked about creating spaces to bridge political and cultural differences and shared how they’ve responded to challenging circumstances.
+Their pieces highlighted the creative ways they are addressing a wide range of issues, from protecting the environment to combating sexual harassment in school.

 Check out the entire collection of showcase video submissions here.

 These are a selection of the inspiring entries we received:

 Areeta Wong, San Mateo High School, 12th grade

 Areeta Wong created, Superposition, an all-girls hackathon aimed at middle, high school, and college girls in the Bay Area.
 The mission is to provide a safe, welcoming, racially diverse, and supportive space for girls to explore computer science.

 Gursimran Singh Panesar, Mills High School (Burlingame), 9th grade